2024-25 Catalogs

 Academic Advisor - See School of Visual Studies website.

-Artists today make videos and oil paintings, digital art and intaglio prints.
-They work in motion graphics and visual effects.
+Artists today make videos and oil paintings, create digital art and intaglio prints, and use fibers, clay, and other materials.
+They work in motion graphics and visual effects, design animations, and produce narrative films.
 They work in advertising and web design.
-They weave and create ceramic pots.
-They create animations and narrative films.
-Artists help tell the world's stories in a variety of ways.
-That's why Mizzou has assembled visual art, graphic design, digital storytelling, film and art history under the big tent of the School of Visual of Visual Studies that is also embedded in a Research 1, land grant university.
+Historians of art and visual studies engage with these creative works and those from the past, enriching the experiences of viewers and students of art in the fields of education, public humanities, programming, marketing, and outreach.
+Together, they help tell the world's stories in a variety of ways.
+That's why Mizzou has assembled visual art, graphic design, digital storytelling, film, and art history under the big tent of the School of Visual of Visual Studies that is also embedded in a Research 1, land grant university.

-Artists of the future must be agile and open, and prepared to bring artistic insight and sensibilities to a broad spectrum of occupations.
-Graduates of the University of Missouri School of Visual Studies will be skilled visual artists, designers, filmmakers, animators, and storytellers who are prepared to challenge conventional thinking to make a difference in the world.
+Creators and thinkers of the future must be agile and open, and prepared to bring artistic insight and sensibilities to a broad spectrum of occupations.
+Graduates of the University of Missouri School of Visual Studies will be skilled visual artists, designers, arts researchers and interpreters, filmmakers, animators, and storytellers who are prepared to challenge conventional thinking to make a difference in the world.

 Available degrees within the School of Visual Studies: